 What factors determine if a food is TCS?

-These foods also have a pH level above 4.6, which is the ideal pH range for bacterial growth.
+pH Levels: A pH level above 4.6 provides the ideal environment for bacterial growth.

 Another way to evaluate if something is a TCS food is to look at the FAT TOM principles.
 This acronym can help you remember the six factors contributing to the growth of harmful bacteria.
 The more factors a food has, the higher the chances you are working with a TCS food.